Tyendinaga Mohawk Territory: 19th century

 Throughout the first few decades of the 19th century, the Mohawk on the Territory objected repeatedly to the government leasing land to white settlers that had been guaranteed to them in the Simcoe Deed.
 The leases were largely to conduct timber harvesting.
-The Mohawk were not given a share of the lease payments, nor any part if decisions about the leases.
+The Mohawk were not given a share of the lease payments, nor any part in decisions about the leases.
 John Deserontyon died in January 1811.

 After the end of the War of 1812 with the United States, a further wave of non-Indigenous settlement arrived in the area.
-A John Ferguson wrote to Claus in a letter dated 5 March 1819, expressing concern that in the purported Mohawk community were settlers who were "descendants of Germans; there is also a family of immediate descendants of Africans... [t]here are also some descendants of Americans."
+A John Ferguson wrote to Claus in a letter dated March 5, 1819, expressing concern that in the purported Mohawk community were settlers who were "descendants of Germans; there is also a family of immediate descendants of Africans... [t]here are also some descendants of Americans."

 From 1820 to 1843, the government of Canada allowed United Empire Loyalists (mostly white ethnic Europeans) to settle on the Territory, despite repeated appeals by the Mohawk for the government to remove the interlopers.
 By the end of that period, two-thirds of the land base was under private ownership, including an 800-acre tract of land sold circa 1836 to John Deserontyon's grandson, John Culbertson.
 This eventually became the townsite of Deseronto, Ontario (named after John Deserontyon).

 Since the 1830s, the Mohawk have alleged that the private sale of that large parcel to Culbertson was illegal.
 They lost control of the parcel when third parties acquired interests, and it is now largely split between two townships.
 This dispute forms the basis of The Culbertson Tract Land Claim by this Mohawk First Nation, which was heard by the Federal Court in 2013.

 In 1843, the Mohawk constructed the Gothic chapel Christ Church on the Territory.
 In 2004 Elizabeth II designated it as Her Majesty's Chapel Royal of the Mohawk; it is one of only six Royal Chapels outside Great Britain.
 This building replaced the earlier wooden church that was completed in 1794.

 In 1860, Oronhyatekha came to teach at Tyendinaga after studying briefly at Kenyon College.
 In the subsequent years, he left the Territory to spend time at Six Nations.
 He also studied for a few months at the University of Oxford, at the recommendation of the Prince of Wales' personal physician, Henry Acland.
 He returned to Tyendinaga in 1863, and married Deyoronseh (Ellen Hill).
 His home in Tyendinaga was known as "The Pines".
 It was a palatial Victorian estate where he allowed only Mohawk to be spoken.